Backend Function (III): Standalone Endpoint - SQL Complex Queries

 * [Platform Configuration] https://app.lovrabet.com/app/{appCode}/data/backend-function

-* Note: appCode is the application code, you can configure this standalone endpoint on the platform after creation
+* Note: appCode is the application code.
+After creation, this standalone endpoint can be configured on the platform

 *